Never My President

 Apparently provoking outrage won't be hard.

 Elsewhere yesterday, our president-elect settled a lawsuit for fraud for $25 million.
-Again.
+That's right.
 Our president-elect.
 Settled a lawsuit.
 For fraud.
 Not enough outrage on that one.
 Not enough press.
 The horror show is just beginning.

 Movie Review: Bad Moms (2016)